castle-games/castle-tutorials/1/text.md

 end
 ```

 We just added a [`love.graphics.setColor`](https://love2d.org/wiki/love.graphics.setColor) call.
 This function affects the color used in the draw calls after it.
 It takes 3 arguments: the red, green and blue components of the color respectively.
 It takes an optional 4th argument that can be used to set the opacity of the color.
 Each component must be in the 0 to 1 range.
-So with the values above, we get magenta:
+So with the values above (80% red, 0% green, 80% blue), we get magenta:

 ![Change color](change-color.png)